 - Add liner to the top and bottom lashlines, then tightline both lashlines, too.
-Tightlining is when you add liner to the inner flat part of the eye, between the base of the lashes and your eyeball.
+Tightlining means adding liner to the inner flat part of the eye, between the base of the lashes and your eyeball.
 If you can't exactly picture that, you can check out my post with an eyeshadow diagram and placement terms.
 Use a brush to blend shadow into the eyeliner so it also won't appear too harsh.

-- Brigitte's lips were almost always pouty and pale — usually with a visible outline — so line lips with a nude lipliner that's slightly darker than your lips, then add a nude lipstick.
+- Brigitte's lips were almost always pouty and pale, and they usually had a visible outline.
+Line lips with a nude lipliner slightly darker than your lips, then add a nude lipstick.
 I don't own a lipstick as light as she usually wore, so I actually blended eyeshadow into my lipstick to make it even lighter!

 - Make sure brows are neatly combed and fill any obviously sparse areas.
 Brigitte's brows weren't overly drawn on, nor were they overly thick or thin.
 They framed her eyes nicely and were always neatly groomed, although often somewhat hidden by her long bangs.

 I never know how many pictures to post — I don't want you guys to get sick of me!
 But I took a LOT of pictures with this makeup on, so I'm going to post a few more.
 (I was using my self-timer, so I just kept clicking away.)

 Links to Purchase: